-Today all over the former Soviet Union lightmusic concerts are given.
-Elements of light music have also been used in various theatrical productions, and even a record company, Melodia, has started sponsoring light music experiments in its Moscow Experimental Studio of Electronic Music (ESEM).
+Today all over the former Soviet Union light-music concerts are given.
+Elements of light music have also been used in various theatrical productions, and even a record started sponsoring light company, Melodia, has music experiments in its Moscow Experimental Studio of Electronic Music (ESEM).
 There have also been experiments done with film, video and with the oscilloscope.